 The second most commonly reported complaint within doctors’ offices is dizziness and loss of balance.

-In fact, 76 million Americans will experience some sort of dizzy spell or vertigo at some point in their lives.
-These are both extremely common conditions that can affect your equilibrium, making you feel off balance.
+In fact, 21 million Canadians will experience some type of dizzy spell or vertigo at some point in their lives.
+These are both extremely common balance disorders that can affect your equilibrium, making you feel off balance, and can reflect a wide variety of medical issues.
 Symptoms can vary from acute to chronic and in some severe cases, they can even be indicators of serious health risks.

 What Is Vestibular Physiotherapy In Ottawa?